 Like most things, choosing whether to do it yourself or hire someone will come down to money.
 Even if you enjoy caring for your lawn, it can be expensive.
 If you don’t already have the equipment, it might be best to hire a lawn service.
 They are professionals, so it’s guaranteed that they are going to do a good job.

 If you want to split the work, you can do all of the fertilizing and watering yourself, while hiring one of the local high school kids to mow your lawn.

 There’s a joy to be felt in creating a beautiful lawn.
-Caring for your yard is an ongoing, long-term commitment.
+Lawn care is an ongoing, long-term commitment.
 After the time, money, and energy is invested, you can look out over your grass and feel accomplished.
 A lawn is a public proclamation that shows people around you that you care.
-A great lawn has the power of making people do double takes.
+A great lawn has the power of making people do double-takes.
 It increases the value of the home just by curb appeal.
 A pretty lawn even attracts more presents from the neighborhood canines.

 Have any other questions?
 If you leave them in the comments, we would be happy to answer them!

 Anything found written in this article was written solely for informational purposes.
 We advise that you receive professional advice if you plan to move forward with any of the information found.
 You agree that neither Lula or the author are liable for any damages that arise from the use of the information found within this article